-Mom ready to stock up on baby products at Auckland's Baby Show
+Mum ready to stock up on baby products at Auckland's Baby Show

 We're Mama, a Chinese mothers' club catering to the needs of mainly migrant mothers, is another that's taking part in the event.

-Club founder Vivian Wu, a mother of three, said it can be a challenge for migrant moms with young babies who did not have extended family members here.
+Club founder Vivian Wu, a mother of three, said it can be a challenge for migrant mums with young babies who did not have extended family members here.

 "The club provides a platform for these Chinese mothers to communicate and help each other," she said.

-"We share pregnancy and parenting knowledge, and also organise various activities with mom-related topics."
+"We share pregnancy and parenting knowledge, and also organise various activities with mum-related topics."

 Expert speakers will also be on hand at the show to give top baby tips.